Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} architecture of the radio access network (RAN) is continuing to evolve in the transition from 4G to 5G and beyond to 6G.
 This evolution is driven by several key factors.
-First, RANs must meet some performance requirements, including support for higher data rates, lower latency, and operation across a wide range of frequency bands.
-Second, there is a desire to get more vendors to open RAN architectures, enabling multi-vendor interoperability and reducing dependence on proprietary hardware.
-Third, the emergence of new deployment models such as cloud RAN and edge computing necessitates more flexible and software-centric RAN architectures.
+First, next-generation RANs must meet some performance requirements, including support for higher data rates and lower latency.
+Second, there is a strong need to reduce dependence on proprietary hardware through open architectures.
+Third, new deployment models like cloud RAN require more flexible and software-centric designs.
 These trends are motivating a shift away from hardware-defined solutions toward more modular and virtualized designs that can adapt to future requirements with greater agility.

-The traditional RAN (tRAN) architecture has been widely deployed in 4G and 5G.
-In a tRAN system, most of the baseband processing is performed on dedicated hardware such as field programmable gate arrays (FPGAs), digital signal processors (DSPs), and application-specific integrated circuits (ASICs).
-These platforms offer low latency and some level of programmability, which made them attractive for initial deployments.
-They are, however, expensive to develop and difficult to upgrade as network requirements change.
-Because the hardware and software are usually provided by a single vendor, operators face vendor lock-in and limited interoperability.
-For these reasons, the industry has started to explore alternative architectures that are easier to maintain.
+In traditional RAN (tRAN) systems, baseband processing is largely implemented on dedicated hardware platforms such as field-programmable gate arrays (FPGAs), digital signal processors (DSPs), and application-specific integrated circuits (ASICs).
+While these platforms offer low latency and high efficiency, they are costly to develop, difficult to upgrade, and typically provided as tightly integrated vendor-specific solutions.
+Virtualized RAN (vRAN) addresses these limitations by implementing baseband functions in software running on commercial off-the-shelf (COTS) servers.
+Building on vRAN, the open RAN (O-RAN) framework adds standardized interfaces between RAN components, enabling multi-vendor interoperability and flexible system integration \cite{PoleseEtAlUnderstandingORANArchitecture2023}.
+Together, vRAN and O-RAN represent a fundamental shift toward software-defined RAN architectures, as illustrated in Fig.~\ref{fig:tRAN_vRAN}.

-Virtualized RAN (vRAN) is one alternative architecture.
-In vRAN, the baseband functions are implemented in software and run on commercial off-the-shelf (COTS) servers instead of specialized hardware.
-This makes the system easier to update and manage using general-purpose computing resources. vRAN also supports more flexible deployment models, such as centralized or cloud-based processing.
-The open RAN (O-RAN) framework builds on the idea of vRAN by defining standardized interfaces between different parts of the RAN~\cite{PoleseEtAlUnderstandingORANArchitecture2023}.
-This allows components from different vendors to work together, enabling multi-vendor interoperability and reducing dependence on proprietary solutions.
-As shown in Fig.~\ref{fig:tRAN_vRAN}, vRAN and O-RAN architectures together promote a more open and modular approach to RAN design, lowering the barrier for competition.